ErikKassubek/ADVOCATE/doc/recording.md

 If we use the nanosecond counter as timer and the precision of the timer is to small, this may result in unclear orders.

 For Linux based systems, this uses `CLOCK_MONOTONIC` (normally defined in `/usr/include/time.h`) with a precision of, in most cases, `1 ns` (can by checked by running `clock_getres(CLOCK_MONOTONIC, &res); printf("%ld\n", res.tv_nsec)` as a c program).
 It is therefore enough.
 The problem, lies in the use in windows and macos.
 For windows, the `QueryPerformanceCounter` is used.
 According to [^3], this only has a resolution of about `100 ns`.
 This could lead to a situation, where the two atomic operations receive the same timer value, resulting in an incorrect replay.

-For this reason, we used the following approach:\
-For Linux system we use the `nanotime` function as our timer values.\
-For all other systems, we use a global atomic variable, that is increased every time a timer is requested (`return advocateGlobalCounter.Add(1)`).

-Those two different functions are implemented by using two files, annotated with `//go:build linux` for the Linux function and `//go:build !linux` for all other systems.
+Even though this would allow us to get a routine local, accurate timer signal, at least for linux systems, our experiments show, that the executing using the `nanotime` function is slightly slower than the use of a global atomic variable, even for programs where a lot of recorded operations are executed at the same time.
+Since the main reason for routine local recording is performance, it was not useful to use the `nanotime` function.

 [^1]: M. Knyszek.
 "Execution tracer overhaul". https://github.com/golang/proposal/blob/master/design/60773-execution-tracer-overhaul.md (Accessed 2025-03-29)\
 [^2]: [runtime/cputicks.go](../go-patch/src/runtime/cputicks.go#L11)\